pablo-reyes8/EndToEnd-NeuralNetwork-Diabetes-Prediction-Pipeline/README.md

 End-to-end pipeline for **diabetes prediction** using **Neural Networks** in both **Keras** and **PyTorch**.
 This project covers:

 - **Exploratory Data Analysis** & Feature Engineering
-- **Advanced Preprocessing**: SMOTE for class balance, PCA & LDA for dimensionality reduction, polynomial feature expansion
+- **Advanced Preprocessing**: SMOTE for class balance, PCA for dimensionality reduction, polynomial feature expansion
 - **Model Definitions**: Separate implementations in Keras and PyTorch
 - **Hyperparameter Tuning**: Automated search with Keras Tuner
 - **Training & Evaluation**: Code to train, validate, and compare models across frameworks